virtualidentityag/backend-dev-onboarding/java_microservice.md

 #### Add tests
 Implement integration tests for your service classes, that check if your business logic works as expected and all data is persisted correctly in the database.

+From now on, write tests for all your challenges.

 ## Questions
 - What is JPA?
 - What is Hibernate?